You may also like

-The Delivering Better Outcomes Together consortium provide specialist advice, training and support to professionals and practitioners through the SEND regional structure to support them in implementing the SEND reforms.
+This consortium provides specialist advice, training & support to professionals and practitioners to support them in implementing the SEND reforms.

 The consortium is made up of three organisations; Mott MacDonald, NDTi and CDC.
 Together we deliver a range of flexible and tailored support to help improve understanding, build confidence and support best practice in relation to the reforms to SEND provision.
 Working with the sector we look at the issues and challenges of implementing the reforms and seek to find solutions by sharing and developing areas of good practice.